oss-mindware/AutoGPT-Mindware/README.md

 #### 2. Run Auto-GPT

 Launch Auto-GPT.
-It should utilize the YouTube plugin to find the specified content.
+It should utilize the Third Party YouTube plugin to find sushi videos 🍣